- What is Sales?

 Outside/Field Sales (AEs)

-Sales Engineers are responsible for activities include product demonstrations, proof of concepts (POCs), and other technical evaluations.
+Sales Engineers are responsible for activities that include product demonstrations, proof of concepts (POCs), and other technical evaluations.

 They may also be involved in some aspects of post-sale activities such as customer onboarding, training, and technical support.